-What does the Johns Hopkins Center for Health Security do?
+What problem is the Johns Hopkins Center for Health Security (CHS) working on?

 CHS's mission is to “protect people’s health from epidemics and disasters and ensure that communities are resilient to major challenges.”
-In pursuit of that mission, CHS:
+It focuses on:

 - Researches scientific advances, technological innovations, and policy approaches that can improve health security, studying “the policies, organisations, systems, and tools to prevent and respond to outbreaks and public health crises” and providing policy advice through a wide variety of projects.

 - Facilitates interdisciplinary and international collaborations with experts, policymakers, and the private sector, and is working to educate the next generation of policymakers and public health experts.

 - Publishes Health Security, a peer-reviewed journal aimed at practitioners, policymakers, scientists, and government officials in military, scientific, health organisations, and related fields.
 Health Security publishes research and guidance on issues related to CHS’s focus areas and mission.

 - Runs educational programmes and fellowships for students and emerging biosecurity leaders.
 It also runs the Capitol Hill Steering Committee on Pandemic Preparedness & Health Security, an educational forum in which congressional and federal agency staff meet to discuss improvements to US health security.